Adlink-ROS/neuron_app_inspection/README.md

 3. Launch Navigation and image_saver as well as Rviz, choose **ONE**  file to launch:

-    * Simulation with the Gazebo.
+    * Simulation with Gazebo.
 It will open with default mememan map: **Launch gazebo_inspection.launch.py**

     * Deploy on Neuronbot2: **Launch neuronbot_inspection.launch.py**